huggingface/diffusers/examples/kandinsky2_2/text_to_image/README.md

 ___Note___:

 ___This script is experimental.
 The script fine-tunes the whole model and often times the model overfits and runs into issues like catastrophic forgetting.
-It's recommended to try different hyperparamters to get the best result on your dataset.___
+It's recommended to try different hyperparameters to get the best result on your dataset.___

 ## Running locally with PyTorch